ldbo/phileas/doc/source/user_guide/experiment_configuration_file.md

 {py:class}`~phileas.iteration.NumpyRNG`.
 It expects a `distribution` argument, which is the string name of a numpy distribution.
 You can find them in {py:class}`numpy.random.Generator`.
 Its parameters are given in the `parameters` field, as a mapping.
 You can additionally give it a finite `size`, and a `default` value.

+If you want to generate arbitrarily big integers, you can't use `!random`, as Numpy does not support generating them.
+Instead, you can use `!random_uniform_bigint` to generate uniformly sampled integers.
+It takes two mandatory arguments `low` and `high`, which are the inclusive bounds of the generated interval.

+You can generate prime numbers with `!random_prime`, which has the same arguments as `!random_uniform_bigint`.

 ## Template generation